Mourad-Tiferras/Mourad-Tiferras/README.md

    <br>
    &nbsp;  &nbsp;  &nbsp; I believe that strong skills and real-world practice are more valuable than just a degree.
 My main focus is on software development and security, especially discovering and fixing vulnerabilities in code.
 I enjoy “breaking things” not to destroy, but to understand, improve, and make them secure.

-&nbsp;  &nbsp;  &nbsp; Currently, I’m building projects, sharpening my skills, and growing my knowledge every day.
+&nbsp;  &nbsp;  &nbsp; Currently, I’m building projects in order to sharp my skills.
    <br>
 </h3>